-Companies in Europe Ltd (Italia) are here to help you save time and money that can be effectively used to expand and develop your business interests effectively and efficiently!
+Universal Company Incorporations Ltd are here to help you save time and money that can be effectively used to expand and develop your business interests effectively and efficiently!

 An Srl is a private limited company.
 Liability is limited to the amount of capital paid up and is the most common company form in Italy.
 You can have a sole member Srl or a Srl with several members.
 If a sole member then you will need to deposit fully paid up share capital.
 Please contact us for assistance

 - minimum share capital is €10,000

 - no restrictions on foreign shareholders

 What is the minimum number of directors of a SrL?

 One director is required for a Srl.
 It is, however, best to have a minimum of two shareholders otherwise if using just one shareholder only, the company will have to have the words 'Società Uninominale' in its title and liability will be deemed to be unlimited.